smilies-polito/GAGAM/v1.2/README.md

 ### Input

-The inputs are all the Robjects saved by the processing scripts in the respective folders.
+The inputs are all the Robjects saved by the processing scripts in the respective folders.Moreover, at the start of the execution it will ask to provide the dataset folder name.
+This will allow the script to find the rigth inputs and save the outputs in the respective folders.
+Optionally, perform the comparative analysis between gene activity and gene expression, for the multi-omic datasets.

 Path for 10X V1.0.1 PBMC inputs:
   - ../TMPResults/Robjects/10x_V1_PBMChuman/